DeadDroid403/WiFiBruter/README.md

 ### Limitations

-1. **No Threading Used**: This python script is a bit slow in cracking wifi passwords because we can't access a single NIC For Multiple Threads Of Connecting To a Network.
+1. **No Threading Used**: This python script is a bit slow in cracking wifi passwords because we can't access a single NIC For Multiple Threads for Connecting To a Network, Means We Can Connect To More than one WiFi at a time.

 2. **Sudo Access**: To Connect to a WiFi Network We Must Become Root Cause we are accessing Our Hardware of the Device and as a Normal user We need To authenticate Again N Again.